 Like any effective chronic pain treatment program, using Light Therapy for pain relief can produce benefits that are short, medium, and long-term.
 In the short-term, pain relief may occur within minutes of applying LED Light Therapy while in the medium-term there can be a decrease in inflammation and a reduction of pain within hours to days.
 And results can last far longer.

 “The long term effects of LLLT occur within a week or two and can last for months and sometimes years as a result of improved tissue healing.”
 For example, “A review of 16 randomized clinical trials including a total of 820 patients found that LLLT reduces acute neck pain immediately after treatment, and up to 22 weeks after completion of treatment in patients with chronic neck pain.”
-Dr. Shelley reports that the majority of his patients realize improvement within the first two weeks after trying light therapy for pain relief.
+Dr. Shelley reports that the majority of his patients realize improvement within the first two weeks after using red light therapy for pain.

-Keys to using LED Light Therapy For Pain Relief Successfully
+Keys to using Red Light Therapy For Pain Relief Successfully

 - Tailor Your Program: When it comes to treating chronic pain, treatment should always be based on individual patient need.
 “We tailor the therapy to what is most beneficial for the patient,” says Shelley.
 “We get a feel for what they are looking for and what they want.”